Why is gender diversity – or for that matter, Board diversity – important for an effective Board?

 How does an independent director suddenly lose his “independence” after nine years on the Board?

-The answers to these questions and more are provided by the Nominating Committee Guide, the definitive best practice guide to the role, duties and challenges of a nominating committee (NC).
+The answers to these questions and more are provided in the Nominating Committee Guide, the definitive guide to the roles, duties, challenges and leading practices of NCs.

 Aimed especially at Singapore-listed companies, the Nominating Committee Guide provides comprehensive coverage of the regulatory and practical aspects of the responsibilities and issues faced by the chairman and members of an NC.
 These include: